loafyyy/KeyWatch-backend/README.md

 Run "pip install -r requirements.txt" - this command downloads all the Python libraries needed to run the backend server

 ### 3. Run the server
 cd into the repo if not in there already
+Run "source setup.sh" - this sets up the environment variables
 Run "python api.py"

 ### 4. Testing to make sure it worked